-Before pair matching, we have a total of 2.90×10^6 photons on the detector, (13.6 photons per shot); of these, 32,651 photons are located in the excess peak around $r/r{exp} = 1$, corresponding to 0.15 photons per shot, or 1.12% of the signal on the detector.
-The height of the peak over background is greater than $10 \times$ the standard deviation in the background signal.
+Before pair matching, we have a total of 2.90×10^6 photons on the detector, (13.6 photons per shot); of these, 32,651 photons are located in the excess peak around $r/r{\rm exp}=1$, corresponding to 0.15 photons per shot, or 1.12% of the signal on the detector.
+The height of the peak over the background is greater than $10 \times$ the standard deviation in the background signal.

-After pair matching, we see in Figure 5b) that the signal still has a clear background which is fitted well by the negative detuning data.
+After pair matching, we see in Fig. 5(b) that the signal still has a clear background which is fitted well by the negative detuning data.
 Including this background signal, we have a total of 59,500 photons on the detector (0.28 photons per shot).
-The excess signal peak seen in Figure 5d) is 6σ above the background noise level, and contains 4986 photons (0.023 per shot), for a total of 2493 confirmed photon pairs produced in the experiment.
-This is 8.39% of the paired signal on the detector, and corresponds to an observed pair every 86 shots, or 1258 pairs per hour.
+The excess signal peak seen in Fig. 5(d) is 6σ above the background noise level and contains 4986 photons (0.023 per shot), for a total of 2493 confirmed photon pairs produced in the experiment.
+This is 8.39% of the paired signal on the detector and corresponds to an observed pair every 86 shots, or 1258 pairs per hour.
 From the incoming photon rate, this corresponds to one observed pair for every 1.09×10^{12} photons incident onto the crystal.

 From the ratio of photons in the peak before and after performing pair finding, we can calculate the total efficiency of the transmission and detection and compare it to the value estimated above.
-First, we need to account for pairs where one or other of the photons falls outside the analyzed energy range.
-We assume that the pair energies are distributed as described in Equation (5), and that the measured energy values are normally-distributed with $\sigma_E = 0.6$ keV.
-This reduces the expected pair number by a factor of $f{in} = 0.655$ i.e. for 34.5% of the 'signal' photons in the $r/r{exp} = 1$ peak, the corresponding 'idler' photon falls outside the analyzed energy range, and so cannot be correctly paired.
+First, we need to account for pairs where one or both of the photons falls outside the analyzed energy range.
+We assume that the pair energies are distributed as described in Eq.
+(5) and that the measured energy values are normally distributed with $\sigma_E = 0.6$ keV.
+This reduces the expected pair number by a factor of $f{\rm in} = 0.655$, i.e., for 34.5% of the "signal" photons in the $r/r{\rm exp} = 1$ peak, the corresponding "idler" photon falls outside the analyzed energy range, and so cannot be correctly paired.

 We define N as the rate of production of pairs where at least one photon is observed within the energy range of interest.
-The number of photons in the unpaired peak, shown in Figure 5c), is equal to $2Nf{in}\overline{p_t} + N(1-f{in})\overline{p_t}$, with $\overline{p_t}$ the average transmission defined above.
+The number of photons in the unpaired peak, shown in Fig. 5(c), is equal to $2Nf{\rm in}\overline{p_t}+N(1-f{\rm in})\overline{p_t}$, with $\overline{p_t}$ as the average transmission defined above.
 The first term accounts for pairs with both photons detected in the energy range, hence the factor 2 to count both photons, while the second term accounts for unpairable photons.
-The total number of paired photons within the paired excess peak, in Figure 5d), is then equal to $2N f{in} (\overline{p_t})^2$; the factor 2 again accounts for both photons in the pair, and the squared transmission factor describes both photons reaching the detector.
+The total number of paired photons within the paired excess peak, in Fig. 5(d), is then equal to $2Nf{\rm in}(\overline{p_t})^2$; the factor 2 again accounts for both photons in the pair, and the squared transmission factor describes both photons reaching the detector.

-Combining these expressions with the calculated value of f{in} , our photon numbers imply an average transmission of $\overline{p_t} = 0.193$, lower than the value of 0.466 estimated above.
+Combining these expressions with the calculated value of $f{\rm in}$, our photon numbers imply an average transmission of $\overline{p_t} = 0.193$, lower than the value of 0.466 estimated above.
 This suggests that there is either additional absorption of the generated photons, beyond what is accounted for, or that our pair-matching algorithm is not able to identify all pairs where both photons are detected on the MPCCD.
-Nevertheless, from these values of $\overline{p_t}$, we can estimate the actual rate of down-converted pair production, $N = 27,300 \pm 18,000$ pairs per hour, with the large uncertainty coming from the disparity between the calculated and observed transmission.
-Together with the incoming photon rate, this corresponds to a conversion efficiency of $1.99 \pm 1.31 \times 10^{-11}$, in line with other recent results [13].
+Nevertheless, from these values of $\overline{p_t}$, we can estimate the actual rate of down-converted pair production, $N = 27,300 \pm 18,000$ pairs per hour, with the large uncertainty